-In this section you'll find how to organize and produce translation messages for graphic designs, documentation and automation scripts in the repository.
+This section organizes production of translation messages for Identity, Documentation and Scripts.
 This place is perfect to consolidate The CentOS Translation SIG.
 If you love translating, you'll find lot of messages waiting for you to translate here.

-See Section 2.33 [Directories trunk Locales], page 39, for more information.
+See Section 2.33 [Directories trunk Locales], page 36, for more information.